laheraestefania/golden-doodles/README.md

 here an overview of the main features in our website.

 ##### Tracking Progress
 - Click on the nodes of the tree to expand and view regional, subregional, and country nodes.
-Regional and subregional nodes are colored according the classification of the majority of their constituent countries.
+Regional and subregional nodes are colored according to the classification of the majority of their constituent countries.
 - Select a track from the dropdown menu, which updates the tree and the accompanying line or bar chart to show progress or the distribution of that condition.
 - With a diabetes or obesity track selected, hovering over the country nodes of the tree will highlight the respective country's trend line in the line chart.
 - Hover over a trend line within the line chart to reveal the country name.
-- The colors of the regional and subregional nodes correspond to the condition of the majority of countries within that particular region or subregion given the selected criteria.

 ##### Game
 - Anytime, you can select a food or micronutrient from the dropdown menu in the navigation bar at the top of the webpage.